packit/deployment/secrets/README.md

 - `private-key.pem` - Specified in a Github App settings.
 Used to [sign access token requests](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app).
 - `sentry_key` - Sentry DSN.
 - `ssh_config` - SSH configuration to be able to run fedpkg inside of the OpenShift pod.
 See pre-filled template in [templates directory](/secrets/template/ssh_config).

+Not all services expect all of them.
+For example source-git services don't need `copr` & `private-key.pem`.